*This article may contain affiliate links. Read our disclosure policy.

 Saving money can be hard, especially if you have to remember to do it.

-Chime Bank offers an automated savings plan with their accounts where every time you use your Chime Visa card on your spending account, they'll round up the transaction to the nearest dollar and put that money into your savings account.
+Chime App offers an automated savings plan with their accounts where every time you use your Chime Visa card on your spending account, they’ll round up the transaction to the nearest dollar and put that money into your savings account.
 Savings made easy!
 Bible Money Matters readers also get a $5 bonus for opening a new account!